metaseed/metaGo/src/metaJump/README.md

 ## MetaJump
 ![MetaGo.MetaJump](images/metaJump.gif)
+MetaJump provides fast cursor moving/selecting commands with decoration characters on the possible target-locations.

 ### features highlight
 * code characters are based on priority, the character easier to type has higher priority. i.e. 'k','j', and code characters are configurable.
 * at anytime continue typing would narrow down the candidate positions range.